 Be sure to eat before your visit, because you will definitely want to spend at least a couple of hours here.

 10. Amuse the kids all day at Worlds of Fun

 Kansas City’s amusement park Worlds of Fun has a water park (Oceans of Fun) right next door, so it’s a full day of fun when families visit.
 There are plenty of roller coasters and thrill rides, Planet Snoopy, and rides for the young ones too.
 If theme parks are your thing, your family will want to head to Worlds of Fun to experience all the excitement!

 Note: Kansas City does experience a change of seasons, so some of these attractions are only open during the warmer months.
 Many of these activities are indoors, so there should be plenty of fun choices for a rainy day or during the winter.

 Where to Stay in Kansas City with Kids

 Families that want to be in the heart of the action might want to stay at The Westin Crown Center or Sheraton Kansas City at Crown Center.
 If your family wants to shop, try the Hampton Inn and Suites – Country Club Plaza.
 There’s also a Great Wolf Lodge near Worlds of Fun if your family wants an indoor waterpark experience.

 Kid Friendly Restaurants in Kansas City

-Families looking for family friendly restaurants might want to try one of these: Fritz’s Railroad Restaurant (inside Crown Center, where your burgers and fries are delivered to your table by train), Jack Stack BBQ (everyone has their favorite bbq, we happen to like this restaurant in the Country Club Plaza area for its delicious ribs and great service (with other locations throughout KC)), or head to Cosentino’s Market & Deli (the perfect place to grab food for a picnic with their soup and salad bar, deli, and fresh sushi).
+Families wondering where to eat in Kansas City with kids might want to try one of these: Fritz’s Railroad Restaurant (inside Crown Center, where your burgers and fries are delivered to your table by train), Jack Stack BBQ (everyone has their favorite bbq, we happen to like this restaurant in the Country Club Plaza area for its delicious ribs and great service (with other locations throughout KC)), or head to Cosentino’s Market & Deli (the perfect place to grab food for a picnic with their soup and salad bar, deli, and fresh sushi).